hphelion/documentation/hz.gettingstarted.md

 4. Click the drop-down menu in the "External Network" box in the "Set Gateway" pop-up, select "Ext-Net," and click "Set Gateway."

-**Note: The external network is the router's default route, with the router acting as a gateway for external connectivity.
-While you can configure a subnet that is internal-only, you must connect it to another subnet with external connectivity.**
+**Note**: The external network is the router's default route, with the router acting as a gateway for external connectivity.
+While you can configure a subnet that is internal-only, you must connect it to another subnet with external connectivity.

 ###Connect your network### {#Connectyournetwork}